sseaman/skillVC/README.md

 straightforward way to use SkillVC as objects are simply placed in specific directories and SkillVC does the rest.

 To leverage CoC, first create the following directories in your project:
-* /cards
+* /responses
 * /filters
 * /intents
 * /sessionHandlers

 In each directory you will place the corresponding objects for your skill.
-That is, cards go in /cards, objects that handle intents go in /intents, and so on.
+That is, responses go in /responses, objects that handle intents go in /intents, and so on.
 See the individual sections below on how these objects are formatted and their required methods.